Gibson SG

-The Gibson SG is a solid-body electric guitar model introduced by Gibson in 1961 as the Gibson Les Paul SG.
+The Gibson SG (also known as Gibson Solid Guitar) is a solid-body electric guitar model introduced by Gibson in 1961, following on from the 1952 Gibson Les Paul.
 It remains in production today in many variations of the initial design.
-The SG Standard is Gibson's best-selling model of all time.
-SG stands for "solid guitar."
+SG stands for "solid guitar".

 Origins

-In 1960, Gibson Les Paul sales were significantly lower than in previous years.
-The following year, the flat-topped, mahogany bodied Les Paul design was given a thinner, more contoured body with a double cutaway.
+The SG design was given a thinner, more contoured body than the Les Paul, and a double cutaway.
 Not only did this make the upper frets more accessible, it was further eased by moving the neck joint outwards by three frets.
-The simpler body construction significantly reduced production costs, and the new Les Paul, with its slender neck profile and small heel where it joined the body, was advertised as having the "fastest neck in the world".
+The simpler body construction significantly reduced production costs, and the SG, with its slender neck profile and small heel where it joined the body, was advertised as having the "fastest neck in the world".

-However, the redesign was done without knowledge of Les Paul himself.
-Although the new guitar was popular, he strongly disliked it.
-Problems with the strength of the body and neck made Paul dissatisfied with the new guitar.
+Although the new guitar was popular, Les Paul strongly disliked it.
+Problems with the strength of the body and neck made Paul dissatisfied with the new instrument.
 At the same time, Paul was going through a public divorce from wife and vocalist partner Mary Ford, and his popularity was dwindling as music tastes had changed in the early 1960s.
 Paul asked lifelong friend and former President of Gibson Ted McCarty to withhold his $1 royalty per guitar, and Gibson mutually agreed to end the contract.

-Gibson also honored Les Paul's request to remove his name from the guitar, and the new model was renamed "SG", which stood for "Solid Guitar".
-Les Paul's name was officially removed in 1963, but the SG continued to feature Les Paul nameplates and truss rod covers until the end of 1963.
+Gibson also honored Les Paul's request to remove his name from the guitar.